RuiyangJu/ToonifyGB/README.md

 * Our original videos (real head) are from [INSTA](https://github.com/Zielon/INSTA).
 You can access the links to download them.

 ### Stylized Video
+* You can find our generated stylized videos here.

 ## Train
 ### Stylized Video Generation